guardian/service-catalogue/packages/dev-environment/README.md

 ## RepoCop

-   To develop locally follow the steps in the  repocop [README](../repocop/README.md)
+   To develop locally once the tables have been populated follow the steps in the  repocop [README](../repocop/README.md)

 ## Links